- Home

 8. Tuscan white bean stew

-Stews are another autumn classic and, just like soups, they’re a great way to use old vegetables you have in the fridge and tins of beans in the back of your cupboard.
+Stews are another autumn classic and, just like soups, they’re a great way to use old vegetables and tins of beans.

 Ribollita originated in the Middle Ages when hungry peasants would take home their landowner’s stale bread to add to their stews.
 Packed with kale, tomatoes, celery, and onions, ribollita is thickened with cannellini beans and bread, then drizzled with olive oil and a dusting of parmesan.
 It’s comforting, filling, tasty, and – because it’s packed with vitamins and fibre – incredibly nourishing.

-Watch the video below to see a step-by-step guide to making ribollita.
+Watch the video below for a step-by-step guide to making ribollita.

 9. Butternut squash, cranberry, and quinoa salad